-One joke asks, What is the difference between someone who is illiterate and someone who is functionally illiterate?
-The answer, The functional illiterate has a high school diploma.
-When putting together the initial requirements for PHAAs diploma, we tried to design requirements that would insure that the same thing could not be said of our graduates.
-PHAAs standards are based upon seven principles:
+- Homeschool graduates should be literate.
+One joke asks, "What is the difference between someone who is illiterate and someone who is functionally illiterate?"
+The answer, "The functional illiterate has a high school diploma."
+When putting together the requirements for PHAA's diploma, we tried to design requirements that would insure that the same thing could not be said of our graduates.
+They should be able to read, write, and speak well.

 - Homeschooling Families Can be Trusted.
 Homeschooling families can be trusted to do meaningful activities to fulfill reasonable requirements.

 - Outside Structure Can be Helpful.
 There is usually a certain amount of power sharing between parents and teenagers, and it is not always easy for parents to get their teenagers to do reading, writing, or a particular subject area (depending upon the student).
-With PHAA requirements, the parents can be on their teenagers side helping them to do the required work, but not have to be the heavy who makes the requirements.
+With PHAA requirements, the parents can be on their teenagers' side helping them to do the required work, but not have to be the "heavy" who makes the requirements.

 - Requirements Should be Clear.
 We tried to specify the minimum requirements so clearly that students can know exactly what they have to do in order to meet them.

 - Diplomas Mean More if Someone Outside the Family is Involved.
 Since Pennsylvania families must already have evaluators certify each year that they are giving the student an appropriate education, it is natural for the evaluator to sign the transcripts and diplomas along with the supervisor of the home education program (i.e. parent).